-2024-25 West Virginia Folklife Apprenticeship Applications Accepted through August 26
+Apply now for the 2024-25 West Virginia Folklife Apprenticeship Program!
+Closes August 26.

-This program supports traditional artists working with dedicated apprentices on a year-long apprenticeship in their cultural expression or art form.
+This program supports traditional artists working with dedicated apprentices on a yearlong apprenticeship in their cultural expression or art forms.

 Little Lectures Online